zealience/IoT-Cybersecurity-Compliance/README.md

 📂 **EN18031-TestPlan**
 - Templates for hEN 18031-1 and -2 Test Plans, which will aid you in your assessment and testing procedures

+## Open-source Script to Automate GEC-1 Documentation <a name='gec-1'></a>
+GEC-1 mandates comprehensive documentation of software and hardware components and their associated vulnerabilities.
+For each software component and vulnerability, manufacturers must document GEC-1 Decision Tree paths, results and justifications.
+When it is common to have more than 2000 vulnerabilities in an IoT device, it is imperative that you automate the documentation work.
+This is why we developed and open-sourced our script, [en18031-vulnerability-documentation](https://github.com/zealience/en18031-vulnerability-documentation).

  ## Further Resources <a name='res'></a>
 We are planning to continuously add more documentation on our website to assist you with your self-assessment procedures related to hEN 18031.
 To start, we currently offer the following resource that you may find useful:
 - What Are Network Assets?